dpfaq/centaur/README.md

-# Data-centric Federated Learning
-This repository is dedicated to open-sourcing our works in Federated Learning, emphasizing data-centric methodologies.

-# Frameworks:

-## List:

-The source code associated with our frameworks, presented in our published papers or preprints:

-1. See `frameworks/centaur` for **Centaur** framework presented in "[Enhancing Efficiency in Multidevice Federated Learning through Data Selection](https://arxiv.org/abs/2211.04175)"
+See `frameworks/centaur` for **Centaur** framework.

-> The primary version of this work has been presented in ICLR Workshop on Machine Learning for IoT: Datasets, Perception, and Understanding -- Centaur: Federated Learning for Constrained Edge Devices: https://arxiv.org/abs/2211.04175v3

-### (1) Centaur

-#### Abstract
+Ubiquitous devices, such as sensing wearables or mobile cameras, provide access to a diverse set of data.
+However, the mobility demand for ubiquitous devices naturally imposes constraints on their computational and communication capabilities.
-Federated learning (FL) in multidevice environments creates new opportunities to learn from a vast and diverse amount of private data.
-Although personal devices capture valuable data, their memory, computing, connectivity, and battery resources are often limited.
-Since deep neural networks (DNNs) are the typical machine learning models employed in FL, there are demands for integrating ubiquitous constrained devices into the training process of DNNs.
-In this paper, we develop an FL framework to incorporate on-device data selection on such constrained devices, which allows partition-based training of a DNN through collaboration between constrained devices and resourceful devices of the same client.
-Evaluations on five benchmark DNNs and six benchmark datasets across different modalities show that, on average, our framework achieves ~19% higher accuracy and ~58% lower latency; compared to the baseline FL without our implemented strategies.
-We demonstrate the effectiveness of our FL framework when dealing with imbalanced data, client participation heterogeneity, and various mobility patterns.
+An emerging approach is to locally learn knowledge from data captured by ubiquitous constrained devices (UCDs), rather than to store and transmit the data in its original form.
+In this paper, we develop a federated learning framework, called Centaur, to incorporate on-device data selection on UCDs, which allows partition-based training of a deep neural network through collaboration between a constrained device and a resourceful device within the multidevice ecosystem of the same user.
+We evaluate on five benchmark models and six benchmark datasets that include image and wearable sensor data.
+On average, Centaur achieves ∼19% higher accuracy and ∼58% lower latency; compared to the baseline.
+Moreover, we evaluate Centaur when dealing with imbalanced non-iid data, client participation heterogeneity, and mobility patterns.

 ![](./figs/centaur/_overview.png)